 The Higher the Damages, the More Likely Insurance Companies Will Fight More

 In our firm’s experience covering the past 50 years, insurance companies will spend significantly more time and money defending a case where $10 million is at stake than when $10,000 is at stake.
-Their course of action is almost always based upon a cost-benefit determination – if they spend more money (such as by hiring an expert who will present a pro-defendant point of view), will they reduce their damages by more than such cost (such as the expert’s fees)?
+Their course of action is almost always based upon a cost-benefit determination.
+If they spend more money (such as by hiring an expert who will present a pro-defendant point of view), will they reduce their damages by more than such cost (such as the expert’s fees)?